-The Internal Auditing Department is responsible for assessing various functions and control systems in the University and for advising the Board and administration concerning their condition.
+The Office of Internal Audit and Risk Management is responsible for assessing various functions and control systems in the University and for advising the Board and administration concerning their condition.
 The fulfillment of this accountability includes but is not limited to the following:

-* Submitting an annual audit plan for audit coverage that fulfills the responsibility of the Internal Auditing Department.
+- Submitting an annual audit plan for audit coverage that fulfills the responsibility of the Internal Audit and Compliance Department.

-Prior to meeting with the client, the internal audit team discusses the upcoming audit.
+Prior to meeting with the client, the Internal Audit and Risk Management team discusses the upcoming audit.
 If the area has been audited previously, we review the file to re-familiarize ourselves with the unique operations of that unit.
 Any new developments that may have occurred since the last audit are reviewed and discussed.
 Financial or operational data may be reviewed, as well as other information such as policies and procedures.
 With this information, the audit team produces a set of audit objectives.

 The entrance conference provides the opportunity for the audit team and client/management to discuss audit objectives, schedules, testing and reporting of audit results.
 Any areas of concern the client would like to have reviewed by the audit team should be brought up at this stage.